 - Early Childhood Special Education Teacher (EC Special Education Teacher)

-There were about 29,200 jobs for Special Education Preschool Teacher in 2016 (in the United States).
+In the United States, there were 29,200 jobs for Special Education Preschool Teacher in 2016.
 New jobs are being produced at a rate of 11.3% which is above the national average.
 The Bureau of Labor Statistics predicts 3,300 new jobs for Special Education Preschool Teacher by 2026.
-Due to new job openings and attrition, there will be an average of 2,500 job openings in this field each year.
+There will be an estimated 2,500 positions for Special Education Preschool Teacher per year.

 The states with the most job growth for Special Education Preschool Teacher are Colorado, New Jersey, and Arkansas.
 Watch out if you plan on working in Wyoming, Vermont, or South Dakota.
 These states have the worst job growth for this type of profession.